safesoftware/fmeflow-cli/docs/fmeserver_migration_tasks.md

 ## fmeserver migration tasks

-Retrieves the records for all migration tasks.
+Retrieves the records for migration tasks.

 ### Synopsis

-Retrieves the records for all migration tasks.
+Retrieves the records for migration tasks.
+Get all migration tasks or for a specific task by passing in the id.

 ```
 fmeserver migration tasks [flags]